sgromanenko/spotify-top-tracks/README.md

 6. Token expires after 1 hour, and the user needs to log in again

 In a production environment, you might want to implement the Authorization Code Flow with PKCE for more security and automatic token refresh.

+## Spotify Web Playback SDK

+This application uses the Spotify Web Playback SDK to enable playback of full tracks directly in the browser.
+Some key points about this integration:

+- **Premium Requirement**: The Web Playback SDK requires a Spotify Premium account (free accounts will not work)
+- **Browser Support**: The SDK is supported in most modern browsers (Chrome, Firefox, Safari, Edge)
+- **Playback Controls**: You can play, pause, skip tracks, and control volume
+- **Limitations on Mobile**: iOS has some limitations with playback control

+Please note that the Web Playback SDK is for personal/non-commercial use.
+For commercial applications, additional permissions from Spotify may be required.

 ## Technologies Used